Exploring the realm of GLP-1, we delve into the burgeoning interest in GLP-1 receptor agonist weight loss drugs like Ozempic and Wegovy.

 A 2016 paper, Nutritional modulation of endogenous glucagon-like peptide-1 secretion: a review (Girous et al., 2016), found that GLP-1 is stimulated more by foods rich in nutrients.

 In another study, High-protein intake stimulates postprandial GLP1 and PYY release (Faroqui et al., 2012), protein was shown to stimulate GLP-1 more than fat and carbohydrates.
 Additionally, it showed that GLP-1 tends to align with our insulin response.
 So, it’s likely that GLP-1 follows a similar pattern as your blood glucose and insulin.
+Incorporating foods that increase GLP-1, like those rich in protein, can be beneficial.

 In our Data-Driven Fasting Challenges, we guide participants to use their blood glucose as a fuel gauge and eat when their glucose is lower than normal.
-They also learn to prioritise protein they are hungry, and their glucose is higher than normal.
+They also learn to prioritise protein when they are hungry, and their glucose is higher than normal.

 Unfortunately, most of the interest in GLP-1 has been around patentable drug treatments rather than nutritional interventions, so we don’t know much about how our GLP-1 production responds to various nutrients in your food.

 However, we know from our satiety analysis that the protein % of our diet impacts how much we eat throughout the day more than any other parameter.
-After protein, fibre, and other nutrients like potassium, calcium, sodium, and particular vitamins also tend to align with eating less, but not quite as much.
+Protein, fibre, and other nutrients like potassium, calcium, sodium, and particular vitamins also tend to align with eating less, but not quite as much.

 In converse, food containing more energy from carbs and fat and less from protein and fibre tend to align with eating more, especially when combined in ultra-processed foods.